 The past decade has led to more recognition of the capacity of women to engage in sexual offences against children.

-A report from the Ministry of Justice last year revealed that record numbers of women are being convicted of sex offences.
+In 2019, the BBC found there had been an 80% increase in reports of sexual abuse by women.
+Meanwhile, the Ministry of Justice revealed that record numbers of women were being convicted of sex offences.

 In 2016 (the latest year for which statistics are available), 142 women and girls were found guilty of attacks including rape, sexual assault, and sex with a minor.
 It is double the figure of those convicted two years earlier, and more than triple the number at the start of the decade.